Best & Worst Volkswagen Touareg Years

 • Cars.com owner ratings

-We’ve crunched all these numbers and ratings to create a graph that paints a vivid picture of how different Touareg model years stack up:
+We’ve analyzed all these figures and ratings to create a graph that paints a clear picture of how various Touareg model years stack up:

 Volkswagen Touareg Car Smite Score Combined Overall Score

-Based on this data, we’ve sorted each VW Touareg model year into three categories: optimal, neutral, and worst years.
+Based on this data, we’ve arranged each VW Touareg model year into three categories: optimal, neutral, and worst years.

 GenerationBest YearsNeutral YearsWorst Years